-Astebreed is one of those hybrid shoot em up’s that have gone for all the classic variations of oldschool shooters and put em into one game, yes it is a Railshooter, horizontal scroller, vertical scroller and a pseudo 3D mode ala the legendary Space Harrier and such.
+Astebreed is one of those ” hybrid shoot ’em up ” that have gone for all the classic variations of old-school shooters and put em into one game, yes it is a Railshooter, horizontal scroller, vertical scroller and a pseudo-3D mode ala the legendary Space Harrier and such.

 The first thing i thought while testing the game was, oh it looks rather good but i had skipped the tutorial so i played the game like a normal shooter and it didn’t take long before i was getting bored.

-At this point i had no idea about the right analog stick TAG system and same went for the sword skill that you use to destroy projectiles with and so on, i actually went as far as completing the game and i was ready to delete the game and never look at it ever again…
+At this point, i had no idea about the right analogue stick TAG system and same went for the sword skill that you use to destroy projectiles with and so on, i actually went as far as completing the game and i was ready to delete the game and never look at it ever again…

 Luckily i gave it a final try and this time i decided to try the tutorial too as i noticed that there was a trophy for playing through that (umm, yes i am being serious hehe).

-The problems of Ikaruga, Radient Silver Gun and so on is present in this one too when you are deep into the action and all of a sudden the background starts doing crazy stuff like spinning,rotating and so on without it actually meaning much to the player or enemies at the screen.
+The problems of Ikaruga, Radient Silver Gun and so on are present in this one too when you are deep into the action and all of a sudden the background starts doing crazy stuff like spinning, rotating and so on without it actually meaning much to the player or enemies at the screen.

 The amount of action going on is pretty intense and somewhat too much at times.

-Here is the Horizontal scrolling mode in action, it looks really good right?, well not every level is this good but yes the use of colors and themes is often brilliant and easily desktop theme material if you ask me.
+Here is the Horizontal scrolling mode in action, it looks really good right? well, not every level is this good but yes the use of colours and themes is often brilliant and easily desktop theme material if you ask me.